ShawX825/CS4248/topic_seg/readme.md

 + Drag `models\BERT\TUCOREGCN_BERT_original.py` into `TUCORE_GCN\models\BERT` so that it is in the same directory as `TUCOREGCN_BERT.py`.

 We can run the training and evaluation using the following commands.
+On google drive, the results will be saved to `TUCORE-GCN/TUCOREGCN_BERT_DialogRE_original` folder.

 ```
 # Train